Santiago – Left or Right?

 The more time we spent investigating Santiago the more we realised just how well located our hotel was (Booking – Hotel Plaza Cousino).
 We were just around the corner from Parque O’Higgins which is named after one of Chile’s founding Fathers Bernado O’Higgins.
 Here you will find a vast array of things to do:

-- Fantasilandia – Check the opening times as they were only open Saturday, Sunday and holidays when we went.
+- Fantasilandia (Theme Park) – Check the opening times as they were only open Saturday, Sunday and holidays when we went.
 Price roughly £17 per adult

 - Movistar Arena